 Do you need a bachelor’s degree to be successful in nursing?
 Technically, no. But with today’s fast-moving nursing landscape, that’s changing.

 For years, RNs – registered nurses with a two-year Associate’s Degree – have been the backbone of the healthcare industry.
 They provide and coordinate patient care, educate patients about health conditions, and offer advice and emotional support to patients and their families.
-And RNs continue to be in high demand.
+And RNs continue to be in demand.
 Associate Degree in Nursing (ADN) programs that prepare students to become RNs remain significant offerings at many Fortis College and Institute campuses.

 The Growing Need for Bachelor Degrees in Nursing